Talking about enemas, or anything that has to do with the bowels in general, might be awkward. It’s just not a comfortable subject.

-When it comes to our health, having a wide variety of tools and knowledge is a huge plus.
-It can mean the difference between average results and great results.
-Thinking and doing things outside the normal scope of what you’re currently implementing can take you to a new level.
+But when it comes to our health, having a wide variety of tools and knowledge is a huge plus.
+Even thinking and doing things outside the normal scope can mean the difference between average results and great results.

 Later, functional medicine adopted this procedure as a way to increase the health of chronically ill patients.
 Now the coffee enema protocol is being used by healthy individuals as well to optimize their vitality even more.